Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Treatment of heart defects.

-Therapy of disorders in the work of the endocrine glands.
+Therapy for disorders of the endocrine glands.

-Surgical and drug treatment of tumor neoplasms.
+Operational and drug treatment tumor neoplasms.

 Treatment of blood diseases.